hasura/graphql-engine/docs/graphql/manual/mutations/insert.rst

       }
     }

-Set a field to null during insert
+Set a field to NULL during insert
 ---------------------------------

 If a field is ``nullable`` in the database, to set its value to ``null``, either pass its value as ``null`` or